Skip to content

 About us

-The Bodelwyddan Solar and Energy Storage project is being developed by Bodelwyddan Solar & Energy Storage Limited, part of Island Green Power (IGP).
+The Bodelwyddan Solar project is being developed by Bodelwyddan Solar & Energy Storage Limited, part of Island Green Power (IGP).
 Established in 2013, we are a leading developer of utility-scale solar projects and battery storage systems.
 We have successfully delivered nearly 40 solar projects worldwide that have generated more than 3GW of energy capacity.
 This includes 21 projects in the UK.

 We deliver renewable energy solutions that create lasting value for the communities we serve, protecting the environment while fostering economic growth and energy independence.